burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Reference Collapsing Rules and Universal Reference

-In C++ you can not declare a reference to reference, but when reference collapsing occurs during template types substitution, the following rules are applied:
+In C++ you can not declare a reference to a reference, but when reference collapsing occurs during template types substitution, the following rules are applied:

 `T&&` => `T&` - valid from C++03 (1)